vincentole/statistical_computing/README.md

 # statistical_computing

-Here you can find some tools for statistical computation.
+Here you can find some tools for statistical computing.

 I demonstrate how you can build algorithms for optimization, integration and simulation from scratch.